UltimateBoi/TowerDefencePy/README.md

 ## Future Enhancements

-The current implementation focuses on core gameplay.
-Potential additions include:

-- Tower upgrades and different tower types
+- More tower types and upgrades
-- More bloon types with special abilities
+- Additional bloon types with special abilities
 - Sound effects and music
-- Multiple maps
+- Multiple maps and game modes
-- Achievement system
-- Save/load functionality
-- Special abilities and power-ups
+- Mobile support?
+(Unlikely.
+Would need to port game to mobile compatible language / SDK)
+- Multiplayer co-op mode (Low chance, not impossible.
+Would need a lot of work on a serverside, possibly building off of my firebase app)